 This is a collaborative post.

 Spending all day every day inside the claustrophobic walls of a classroom is sure to become boring for any student after a while, so it’s important for teachers to mix it up a bit every now and again.
 One great way to add some excitement to lesson time is to take it outdoors.
 Research shows that outdoor learning has a huge array of physical and mental benefits for children.
 Parents should bear this in mind too, as they can ensure their child continues to learn during their personal time.
+Just make sure to use the best tick repellent for humans, when you’re going deep in the great outdoors.
 Here are some great educational outdoor activities, suggested by a Hertfordshire independent school.

 One fun yet educational activity you could explore with your kids outdoors is teaching them survival skills.
 This could be as simple as teaching them the appropriate clothes and shoes they should wear during each season, or if they’re a little old you could show them how to read a map.